johnebehr/securing_fastapi_app/README.md

 - Update the imports in <span style="font: 1.3rem Inconsolata, monospace; font-size:1.10em;">fastapi_jwt.app.api</span>
 - Add the user registration route
     - In production environment, make sure to hash your password with bcrypt or passlib before saving the user to the database.
+- Add a helper function to check if a user exists: <span style="font: 1.3rem Inconsolata, monospace; font-size:1.10em;">check_user</span>
+- Then define the login route
 ----------------------------------------------------------------------------
 <span style="font: 1.3rem Inconsolata, monospace; font-size:1.10em;"></span>